 Is money tight but you still want to add some Christmas decor to your home?
 You can decorate in budget-friendly ways and still have a beautifully decorated home!
 Click to see cheap and creative ways to do it!
 If you especially like cabincore, rustic, and farmhouse styles, these ideas are right up your alley!

-Christmas When Money is Tight
+Christmas Decorating When Money is Tight

 When Christmas season rolls around, it feels like money is flying out the window.
 I mean, just roll it on down and start tossing out those dollar bills.
 Food, presents, activities, decorations… there’s just so much money being spent.
 It’s one thing if you have it to spend, but a whole different game when you are on a shoe-string budget.